 Water Series

-Ritual immersion is the total submersion of the body in a pool of water, and is part of a traditional procedure for conversion to Judaism.
+Ritual immersion is the total submersion of the body in a pool of water.
+This ancient act of purification, holds deep resonance in Jewish tradition, signifying transformation, and the intimate connection between body and soul.
+It is part of a traditional procedure for conversion to Judaism.
 It signifies the transition from non-Jew to Jew.
-Other immersion ceremonies may center on lifetime events such as preparing for major holidays, birthdays, etc.
+Other immersion ceremonies may center on lifetime events such as married life, major holidays, birthdays, etc.

 The existence of a mikveh is so important in Judaism that an Orthodox community is required to construct a mikveh before building a synagogue.
 If no funds are available, one must sell Torah scrolls to pay for the construction.